 Lastly, I must say a word on two Koreas' unification before closing.
-Obviously, two Koreas' unification is both a grave challenge and opportunity for Korea's future.
-But this subject is too big and complex to bring in my discussion today.
+Obviously, two Koreas' unification is a great challenge as well as opportunity for Korea's future.
+But this subject is too big and complex to bring into my discussion today.
 However, I just want to say a word in this connection.
-And that is, previously discussed all the reform efforts which would make the Korean economy fundamentally stronger are also absolutely necessary to make the unification endeavor successful, it indeed the opportunity comes.
+And that is, previously discussed all the reform efforts would certainly contribute toword strengthening Korea's economic fundamentals.
+Needless to say, strong economic fundamentals are absolutely necessary to make the unification endeavor successful, when indeed the opportunity comes.

-I would like to close my remark today by saying that Korea, as one of the fastest aging nations in the world today with rapidly declining economic growth potential in the midst of accelerating the 4th industrial revolution, urgently needs to set the national agenda right and adopt right growth strategies and policies not to get stuck in what I would call a "premature high income trap" and disappoint the world, especially those follower nations looking for a role model for their endeavors for advancement.
+I would like to close my remark today by saying that Korea, as one of the fastest aging nations in the world today with rapidly declining economic growth potential in the midst of accelerating the 4th industrial revolution, urgently needs to set the national agenda right and adopt right growth strategies and policies not to get stuck in what I would call a "premature high income trap".